R A N D A L M O R T O N . C O M

 I N T H E W O R K S

 Randal Morton has several projects "in the works".
-His new CD, "Twin Banjo", with fellow Memphian banjoist, Terry Ferguson is due out this fall.
-Randal is also working on a set of instructional DVDs for bluegrass banjo players at beginner, intermediate, and advanced levels.
+His new CD "Twin Banjos" with longtime friend Terry Ferguson is available for purchase now.
+He is also working on a set of instructional DVDs for bluegrass banjo players at beginner, intermediate, and advanced levels.
 Please check back later for more details.

 For event bookings or banjo/guitar lessons, please call Randal Morton at 901-324-7654